chrisvdm/redwoodjs-stripe/README.md

 You can take a look at the [Roadmap](https://github.com/chrisvdm/redwoodjs-stripe/issues/1) for this project for more details and a rough timeline.
 For a quick status update look below.

-**STATUS:** Documentation 📖 + bug squashing 🪳🔨
+**STATUS:** Release Candidate!!!

 **ETA** August 2022 🤞

 ## How you can help
-- Try out this very unstable release and give [feedback](https://github.com/chrisvdm/redwoodjs-stripe/discussions/60)
+- Try out this release and give [feedback](https://github.com/chrisvdm/redwoodjs-stripe/discussions/60)
 - Help maintain the [Redwoodjs-stripe-example-store repo](https://github.com/redwoodjs/example-store)
 - Send good vibes :)